 - 1 cup semisweet chocolate chips

-Preheat oven to 350°F. Line a 9×9 inch baking pan with parchment paper and set aside.
+Preheat oven to 350°F. Line a 9×9 inch baking pan with parchment paper or foil and set aside.

-In a large bowl combine brown sugar and butter.
+In a large bowl combine the butter and brown sugar.
 Beat in the egg and vanilla extract until mixture is smooth.

-Add flour and salt and gently mix until incorporated.
-Slowly stir in the chocolate chips.
+Add flour and salt and gently stir until incorporated.
+Fold in the chocolate chips.

 Spoon the dough into the baking pan, spreading it into an even layer.